Course Offerings 2024-25

 FILM 477/3.0 Black Aesthetics and Politics in Media: Studies in Race, Culture, and Art Winter 2025

 This course is a survey of Black aesthetics and politics as entwined and sometimes divergent categories.
+As such, it takes up the political environment of art, explores political art and politicizes art that does not insist on its own social effect.
 Race, culture, and art in context will frame the conversations around how media are created and experienced as well as how media content and forms persist through social norms and repetitions.
+We will focus on Black creative practice in the visual arts, technologies of race and racism, Black representation in media history, and Black social media activism.

 LEARNING HOURS 108 (36 Lecture, 24 Laboratory, 48 Private Study)